 Several unique Florida laws are in place to address safety for riding in pickup truck cabs or the truck bed to encourage safe driving on Florida’s roads.

-- The number of front seat passengers, required by law to wear a safety belt, may not exceed the number of seat belt restraints installed by the truck’s manufacturer.
+The Florida law pertaining to cab safety, F.S.
+316.614, states that the driver of a pickup truck and passengers under 18 years old must wear a seat belt.
+Further, the number of front-seat passengers required by law to wear a safety belt may not exceed the number of seat belt restraints installed by the truck’s manufacturer.
 This means that a driver and any child riding in the front seat cannot be double buckled with another passenger.

-- Minors under the age of 18 may NOT ride unrestrained in a truck bed without an installed and approved safety belt.
+- Minors under the age of 18 years old may NOT ride unrestrained in a truck bed without an installed and approved safety belt.